TamasNeumer/Ph03nix-InterviewPrep/Java/OCP/3_Collections.md

     - **Only queue**
       - **Throwing**
         - `boolean add(E e)` - Adds an element to the back of the queue and returns true or throws an  `NullPointerException` if the specified element is `null`
-        - `boolean offer(E e)` - Adds an element to the back of the queue and returns whether successful.
-Throws `NullPointerException` if the specified element is `null`
         - `void push(E e)` - Adds an element to the front ("end") of the queue. `NullPointerException` if the specified element is null
         - `E element()` - Returns next element or throws `NoSuchElementException` if this deque is empty
         - `E remove()` - Removes and returns next element or throws `NoSuchElementException` if this deque is empty